Having Been a Donor, Jay Never Thought He’d Need a Food Shelf

 “There isn’t much left for food,” Jay said.
 “And I’m only on Social Security, but I don’t qualify for many assistance programs because I’m just barely above the income bracket.”

 He sends letters to his government representatives and tells them about his story.
 Jay believes the income brackets used to measure the need for help doesn’t reflect what people are actually experiencing when it comes to affording life’s essentials.

 And he doesn’t feel like he’s the only one he’s advocating for.
 “My story is not unique,” Jay said.

 When we talked with Jay, he had just gone to Urgent Care a few days prior.
 Jay was feeling severe flu symptoms and was concerned it may be something more serious.
 “It was $137 for an Urgent Care visit, only to find out I needed to let the illness run its course,” Jay said.
 He went home with no relief and a bill that made a sizeable cut into his tight budget.
 It’s times like that, Jay added, that really make it challenging.

 “I try to stay as positive as possible, and deal with the hand I’ve been dealt,” Jay said.
 “Thank God this State and Second Harvest Heartland do what they do.
 If I didn’t have this food shelf, I’d be in trouble!”

 When it comes down to making the choice between paying for meals and other priorities like utilities or rent, our neighbors have to make nearly impossible decisions with no easy answer.
 The good news is that hunger is a solvable problem.
-Become a Hunger Hero during the 9th annual Let’s Kick Hunger Day Radiothon on Jan.
-17; your gift will make a difference for people like Jay and the half a million people in Minnesota and western Wisconsin just like him.
+Give today, and end the impossible choices one in 10 people in Minnesota and western Wisconsin have to make every day.